astropy/astropy-APEs/APE6.rst

 well as complex metadata structures.
 YAML also lends itself to simple table modifications by humans in a plain text editor.

-The implementation in ``astropy.io.ascii`` is relatively straightforward and will provide a significant benefit of allowing text serialization of most astropy Table objects, persistent storage, and subsequent interchange with other users.
+The reference Python implementation in ``astropy.io.ascii`` is relatively straightforward and will provide a significant benefit of allowing text serialization of most astropy Table objects, persistent storage, and subsequent interchange with other users.

 Existing standards
 --------------------

-The well-known `XKCD comic <https://xkcd.com/927/>`_ aptly mocks the introduction of new standards.
-Let's just stipulate that this standard may be a bad idea, but talk about it anyway.
 Following the lead of the astronomical data community in recently documenting shortcomings of the FITS standard, we start by discussing existing widely-used standards and why they are lacking.

-Note that the existing `Tabular Data Package`_ standard, while not used widely in astronomy, may be entirely suitable for our purposes.

 CSV
 ^^^^^